thos37/om-next-demo/README.md

 > _[Om - github.com/swannodette/om](http://github.com/swannodette/om)_

-This is a fork of David Nolen's om-next-demo that uses Boot to run the server, auto-reload CLJ and CLJS files, and runs a browser (B)REPL.
+This is a fork of David Nolen's om-next-demo that uses Boot to run the server, auto-reload CLJ and CLJS files, and run a browser (B)REPL.
+It uses [Danielsz/System](https://github.com/danielsz/system) to enable server-side [Component](https://github.com/stuartsierra/component) reloading and [boot-reload](https://github.com/adzerk-oss/boot-reload) for CLJS reloading.

 To run it:
 ```bash